vsd-vector/gst-kaldi-nnet2-online/README.md

 # WHAT IT IS

 GStreamer plugin that wraps Kaldi's SingleUtteranceNnet2Decoder.
 It requires iVector-adapted DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

+This is a fork of a gst-kaldi-nnet2-online which adds the ability to perform latt ice rescoring in a separate process.

 # CHANGELOG